 School: Grade:

 Parent/Guardian's Name:

 Parent/Guardian

-guidelines referenced within, and have discussed the is designed for educational purposes and that the daccess to material on the Internet that is obscene, obthat it is impossible for the district to restrict access the Internet.
-I will not hold the district (or any of its may acquire or come in contact with while on the In the guidelines concerning acceptable use of the Internet. the Student Network and Internet Responsible Use and Safety Policy m with my child.
-I understand that student access to the Network/Int district has taken available precautions to restrict and/or control studectionable, inappropriate and/or harmful to minors.
-However, I recolot of all objectionable and/or controversial materials that may be four employees, administrators, or officers) responsible for materials my ternet.
-Additionally, I accept responsibility for communicating to my net: setting and conveying standards for my child to follow when select the Internet.
-I further understand that individuals and families may be selected.
+guidelines referenced within, and have discussed th is designed for educational purposes and that the access to material on the Internet that is obscene, o that it is impossible for the district to restrict acces the Internet.
+I will not hold the district (or any of it may acquire or come in contact with while on the lithe guidelines concerning acceptable use of the Internet. the Student Network and Internet Responsible Use and Safety Policy, em with my child.
+I understand that student access to the Network/Inter district has taken available precautions to restrict and/or control stude bjectionable, inappropriate and/or harmful to minors.
+However, I recogn is to all objectionable and/or controversial materials that may be found is employees, administrators, or officers) responsible for materials my conternet.
+Additionally, I accept responsibility for communicating to my conternet: setting and conveying standards for my child to follow when select on the Internet.
+I further understand that individuals and families may

-To the extent that proprietary rights in the design of creation, I agree to assign those rights to the district a website hosted on the district's servers would endow my child upo
+To the extent that proprietary rights in the design o creation, I agree to assign those rights to the distric f a website hosted on the district's servers would endow my child upon t.

 Check below to agree:

-I give permission for my child to use and accaccount to my child. ess the Network/Internet at school and for the board to issue an e-m
+I give permission for my child to use and ac account to my child. cess the Network/Internet at school and for the board to issue an e-mai

 Parent/Guardian's Signature: Date:

 Student

 referenced within.
-I understand that any violation work and Internet Responsible Use and Safety Policy, and any guiden of the terms and conditions set forth in the policy and guidelin.
-As a user, I agree to communicate over the Internet and the Netwo aws, restrictions, and guidelines.
+I understand that any violation twork and Internet Responsible Use and Safety Policy, and any guideling on of the terms and conditions set forth in the policy and guidelines.
+As a user, I agree to communicate over the Internet and the Network laws, restrictions, and guidelines.

-Student's Signature: Date: